Interpretable Embeddings with Sparse Autoencoders: A Data Analysis Toolkit: Experiments

 \section{Experiments}

 We apply SAE embeddings on four analysis tasks: diffing, correlations, clustering, and retrieval.
 For each task, we first validate the findings produced by SAE embeddings with datasets containing ground-truth labels.
 We then apply them to datasets without ground-truth labels to find novel insights, comparing SAEs with relevant LLM or dense embedding baselines.
-Additional details in \Cref{app:app_methods}.
+Additional methodological details in \Cref{app:app_methods}.

 \textbf{Experimental details.} We use Goodfire's SAEs\footnote{The API has a context window limit of 2048, so all texts we choose to analyze below are $<2048$ tokens.} which are trained on layer 50 hidden states of Llama 3.3 70B \citep{llama70b} using LMSYS-Chat-1M \citep{lmsys}.
 The SAE has a dictionary size of $d_{\text{SAE}}=65536$, and we find $61521$ existing latent descriptions\footnote{This drop may be explained since Goodfire removed ``a significant portion of harmful features'' \cite{goodfireSAEsTechnical}.} that we reuse.
 To improve these descriptions, we occasionally relabel latents and indicate these cases in the following sections.
 When we use an LLM, we primarily use Gemini 2.5 Flash \citep{gemini} for cost-efficiency, with prompts reproduced in the Appendix for latent labeling (\ref{app:feature_relabeling}), hypothesis verification (\ref{app:llmjudge}) and data generation (\ref{app:dataset}).
 For dense embeddings and similarity search, we primarily use OpenAI's text-embedding-3-large \citep{openaiembeddings}.
+We provide an ablation study on reader model size in \Cref{app:reader_model_ablations}.